Jonathan-Sutjandra/Hello-World-2025-Hackathon/README.md

 Temporary files: Images are saved temporarily in the assets/ folder.
 It’s cleaned automatically per session.

+## Credit
+Used some code from this website: https://pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/

 ## License 📜

 This project is licensed under the MIT License.